 - Recognize that people are struggling and meet them at those struggles.
 For example, start by directly acknowledging the impact of rising prices with a relatable story.

-- Utilize a trusted messenger who cares about a common value like fairness, safety, security, or hard work.
+- Utilize a trusted messenger who cares about a common value like fairness, safety, security

 - Use a personal and conversational tone and tell stories from a first-person perspective.